 In Europe, ExxonMobil is currently participating in four CCS hub concepts across the continent – in Belgium, the Netherlands, France and the UK.
 If these concepts prove successful, they could collectively capture millions of tonnes of CO2 per year.

 CCS could capture more than 90% of CO2 emissions

 It will take a range of technologies to meet climate goals.
 But with the ability to capture 90% of emissions at power plants and industrial facilities, broad CCS deployment could put the world on the right path toward a lower-carbon future.

 Experts agree that carbon capture and storage will be crucial to mitigating the risks of climate change

 As the technology becomes widely deployed, most experts agree CCS technology will play an important role in a lower-carbon energy future.
-Leading scientists and policy makers advocate for it, including German Chancellor Angela Merkel, who has said the EU’s goal of net-zero greenhouse gas emissions by 2050 “can only be done if one is willing to capture and store CO₂”.
-In addition, the International Energy Agency has said “reaching net-zero [emissions] will be virtually impossible” without it.
+Leading scientists and policymakers advocate for it, including President of the European Comission, Ursula von der Leyen, who has said: “The science is clear: industrial carbon removal is a necessary part of our climate toolbox.”
+In addition, the IEA has said “reaching net-zero [emissions] will be virtually impossible” without it.